 When are applications due?

-The pre-qualification phase will begin on May 27th and official applications will open June 7th and close June 19th.
+The pre-qualification phase is open now until September 7th and official applications will open September 8th and close September 14th.

 Is there a maximum business size?

 Businesses with more than 15 employees are not eligible.
 Businesses with annual revenues greater than $1.5 million are not eligible.

 How do businesses demonstrate a minimum of 15% financial loss related to the covid-19 pandemic?

 Businesses may submit annual gross revenue statements from previous years (2018 and 2019).
 Businesses will need to provide supporting documentation such as tax returns and supporting schedules and/or financial statements (audited and unaudited financial statements will be accepted).
 Monthly income statements for 2019 may also be required to assess month-to-month performance of the business.
 Businesses will also need to supply monthly financial statements or sales and use receipts for the last three months of business (ie. May, April, March) and even earlier if appropriate of 2020.